You’ve read our laptop reviews. You’ve read our conclusions. And now you’re wondering how we came to them.

 Though the design of a laptop is in the eye of the beholder, the display and audio systems on these products straddle the line between what is subjectively pleasant and what can be objectively measured.

 We attempt to incorporate a bit of both in to our judgment of a these components.
 Using the laptop naturally reveals the quality of the display, but there are also tests used to provide a measurable impression.
 We use the Spyder5Elite color calibration tool and its built-in quality measurement suite to test the display’s brightness, contrast, color gamut, color accuracy, and gamma curve.
 If it’s a HDR-capable screen such as an OLED or mini-LED panel, we make sure to try out HDR content too.

 Audio quality is judged by a number of subjective tests.
 A typical benchmark includes YouTube HD, podcasts, and streaming music.
-During our tests, we constantly adjust the volume to see how (or if) performance degrades as the speakers become louder.
-We also report on bundled audio quality tools, such as equalizer’s or noise cancellation features, if they are installed.
+During our tests, we adjust the volume to see how (or if) performance degrades as the speakers become louder.